Hafiz Hafeezur Rehman

 Hafiz Hafeezur Rehman is a Pakistani politician who served as the 2nd Chief Minister of Gilgit-Baltistan, a territory in Northern Pakistan (de facto province) and also leader of Pakistan's conservative political party PML-N, in Gilgit-Baltistan.
 He served in office from 26 June 2015 to 23 June 2020.
+He also currently serves as the Leader of the Opposition, since 22 June 2026.

 Early life

 Rehman was born in Kashtore neighbourhood of Gilgit, Northern Areas territory, where he received his early education in Gilgit City where he passed secondary school certification and then attended Jamia Farida madrassa in Lahore, Punjab, for religious education.
 His elder brother Saif Rehman had been like a political alma mater for him, who played the key role in establishing Pakistan Muslim League-N in Gilgit-Baltistan.
 In 2003, Saif Rehman who was serving as education, finance and revenue adviser in the then set-up, was assassinated in his hometown Kashrote near Gilgit city by his own close cousin.